 Practical checklist for your current engagement

-- Create data reliability working papers.
-For every system-generated report used as a testing population, create a separate data reliability working paper documenting the completeness and accuracy testing performed per AS 1105.10.
+3. For every system-generated report used as a testing population, create a separate data reliability WP documenting the completeness and accuracy testing performed per AS 1105.10.
 Complete this work before selecting your substantive sample.

-- Partner review before EQR.
-Before the engagement quality review, have the engagement partner perform a substantive review of all working papers in the areas most frequently cited in PCAOB inspections: revenue, ICFR key controls, credit losses (if applicable), and data reliability.
+5. Before the engagement quality review, have the EP perform a substantive review of all WPs in the areas most frequently cited in PCAOB inspections (revenue, ICFR key controls, credit losses if applicable, and data reliability).

-- Complete audit committee communications.
-Verify that all required communications under AS 1301 have been completed, including critical accounting policies, management judgements, and uncorrected misstatements.
+6. Verify that all required audit committee communications under AS 1301 have been completed (critical accounting policies, management judgements, uncorrected misstatements, and significant unusual transactions).

 Common mistakes

-- Testing ICFR operating effectiveness through inquiry alone.
+• Testing the operating effectiveness of ICFR controls through inquiry alone.
 The PCAOB has cited this deficiency consistently from 2020 through 2024 across all firm types.
 AS 2201 requires corroboration through inspection, observation, or reperformance.
 Inquiry alone never suffices for operating effectiveness.

-- Identifying control deviations without evaluating severity.
+• Identifying control deviations during ICFR testing but failing to evaluate their severity.
 AS 2201.62 requires assessment of whether deviations constitute a significant deficiency or material weakness.
 The PCAOB finds that some auditors document the deviation but skip the evaluation entirely.

 Get practical audit insights, weekly.